Azure SQL Database Private Endpoint - Securing Azure SQL, Part 2

 Now, what if the rooms were all interconnected behind a single external door?
 In this case, you've reduced the number of doors you're covering to one, which would make it much easier to ensure only your family is part of the party.

-If you think of each of the rooms you've rented at this imaginary hotel as part of your deployed VNet, then Private Endpoints are a door connecting your family's rooms to another room, which leads to a service the hotel offers.
+If you think of each of the rooms you've rented at this imaginary hotel as part of your deployed VNet, then Private Endpoint is a door connecting your family's rooms to another room, which leads to a service the hotel offers.
 For example, what if there were a private indoor swimming pool your rooms were linked to?
 Or a private dining room?
 Only your family would be able to access those services.
-Similarly, using a Private Endpoint for Azure SQL Database means only resources on your VNet can access your databases.
+Similarly, using a Private Endpoint for Azure SQL means only resources on your Virtual Network can access your databases.

 How It Works

-To set up a Private Endpoint, you must already have a VNet deployed with a subnet you're attaching the Azure service to.
+To set up a Private Endpoint, you must already have a Virtual Network deployed with a subnet you're attaching the Azure service to.
 Each Private Endpoint needs three things to work:

 - The definition of the endpoint, which includes what type of Azure service you're connecting to and the IP address it will live behind